femto-code/Raspberry-Pi-Dashboard/README.md

 >Update your existing dashboard setup by navigating to project root folder and running `git pull` in the terminal.

+## ❗ If you run into issues and getting error message "Permission denied" or "unable to open file" [see issue #22](https://github.com/femto-code/Raspberry-Pi-Dashboard/issues/22) for help and instructions to solve. ❗

 ## Screenshots

 ![Preview](img/preview.png?raw=true "Preview of dashboard in a web browser")